Democratic socialist claims victory in Honduras as votes are tallied

 The endemic corruption and weak institutions in Honduras are considered partial explanations for significant migration to the United States.
 More migrants have arrived at the U.S. border this year from Honduras than from any other country.

-Castro’s victory would bring the Honduran left back to power a dozen years after Zelaya was ousted.
-During the bitterly fought campaign, her opponents emphasized her husband’s support for Hugo Chávez, the founder of Venezuela’s troubled socialist state, and warned of the dangers of her own platform.
-But the election results appeared to reflect more a deep dissatisfaction with the National party than ideological support for Castro.
+A Castro victory would bring the Honduran left back to power a dozen years after Zelaya was ousted.
+During the bitterly fought campaign, Castro’s opponents emphasized her husband’s support for Hugo Chávez, the founder of Venezuela’s troubled socialist state, and warned of dangers from her platform.
+But the election results appeared to reflect more a deep dissatisfaction with the National Party than ideological support for Castro.

 Castro’s candidacy received a boost when she won the backing of Salvador Nasralla, a former television host and one-time presidential candidate.
 In the 2017 election, when Hernández ran for a second term, Nasralla appeared to hold a lead after half the votes had been counted.
 Then there was an unexplained 24-hour delay in results.
 When reporting resumed, Hernández surged ahead and was declared the winner.